 - Refinancing: Investors restructure debt at favorable terms to lock in low rates and improve IRR.

-Example: Between 2014 and 2018, Class A apartment assets in Denver and Nashville saw annual rental rate growth of 5–7%, with average IRRs exceeding 12% for core-plus investors.
+Between 2014 and 2018, Class A apartment assets in Denver and Nashville delivered annual rental rate growth of 5 to 7%, with average IRRs exceeding 12% for core-plus investors.
+That’s the kind of steady, compounding performance Expansion tends to produce for those who stay positioned and patient.

 Metrics to Monitor